tuneflow/tuneflow-docs/docs/en/developer/python-devguide.md

 In case you will need to be familiar with other basic concepts, refer to [Basic Concepts](./concepts.md) for more information.

+## Handle exceptions

+If you encountered exception, don't hide it behind a `try`, simply let it throw and the plugin system will catch it and handle accordingly: the plugin status bar will turn red and a message will pop out to let the user know that this execution has failed.

 ## Example plugins

 Samples are always the fastest way to learn, and you can learn how to develop and deploy your plugins through the many open-source plugins we already have in [tuneflow-py-demos](https://github.com/tuneflow/tuneflow-py-demos).
 Most of them have less than 200 lines of core plugin code.